 Bathrooms also are getting into this trend as you can see with this vessel sink from Native Trails.
 Italian glass makers produce these spun-glass sinks utilizing techniques handed down over many generations.
 This is another example of age-old artisan tradition with contemporary design.

 Mixing the old with new is showcased with this bathroom vanity.
 It’s contemporary features, are nicely balanced with traditional subway and penny round tiles.
-The modern twist on the traditional style sconces help tie in the vintage meets contemporary vibe!
+The modern twist on the traditional style sconces help tie in the vintage meets contemporary vibe for this bathroom inspiration!

 The large format diamond pattern wood tile on the wall adds a traditional look but still a clean contemporary design.
 White quartz countertop and marble tile flooring ties it all together!

 White Cabinetry has been so popular over the past 10 years but 2020 is showcasing kitchens using color.
 We don’t see white fully going away but the all-white kitchen will not be going into the 20’s.
-Black & deep charcoals are emerging trends seen on Islands and vanities.
+The all-white kitchen is a bit too stale for those staying home more or working from home more.
+Colors also allow individuals to be more expressive in their home so this is definitely trending in home renovation.
+Black & deep charcoals are emerging trends seen on Islands and vanities (dark is now considered a new neutral, according to designers).
 The Delta Booth displayed green cabinetry paired with a traditional historic terracotta floor.

 Tiles also are getting into the color game!
 We are loving the deep emerald gloss green tile and nicely paired with a brushed gold shelf.